 Countries covered by GDPR

 The General Data Protection Regulation (GDPR) applies to all 27 EU countries.
 In addition to these countries, the GDPR also covers the United Kingdom, even after it left the EU (Brexit).
-The GDPR applies to any organization, regardless of its location.
+The GDPR applies to any organization doing business in the EU, regardless of its operating location.
 It must follow the GDPR if it processes the personal data of EU citizens.

-It's important to understand that the GDPR applies to all businesses.
+It's important to understand that the GDPR applies to all businesses, operating in the EU.
 Those located in the EU aren't the only ones affected.
 The rule applies to non-EU organizations that engage in these activities:

-- Selling Goods or Services to EU Residents: If a business does this, no matter where it is, it must follow the GDPR.
+Companies that sell goods or services to EU residents.
+If a business does this, no matter where it is located, it must follow the GDPR.
 This applies to products or services (free or paid) offered to EU residents.

-- Organizations monitor the behavior of EU residents.
-They do this through website cookies or other tracking technologies.
-They must adhere to GDPR requirements.
+Organizations that monitor the behavior of EU users.
+If they do this through website cookies or other tracking technologies - they must adhere to GDPR requirements.

 Types of Data Covered